levoxtrip/PKB/docs/topics/connect.md

 Find ways to bring value to others and yoyur own results will be supercharged at a result.

+Focus on helping other people to achieve their goals and desires - serve the other people.

+Don't expect anything from other people and always give something to other people

 ### Tools
 [Act of random kindness](../Tools/ActOfRandomKindness.md)